nimrashakoor/Flask-Blog/README.md

 ![image](https://user-images.githubusercontent.com/34562020/121755901-02980600-cade-11eb-8779-4aedfc51fe5d.png)

 # Technologies
-This project was primarily written in HTML and CSS, and it uses a python Flask server.
+This project was written in HTML and CSS, and it uses a python Flask server.